Indigenous Languages Spoken in Argentina: A Survey of NLP and Speech Resources: Survey of Computational Resources

 In this section, we present our survey of NLP research related to the Indigenous language families spoken in Argentina.
 It is worth noting that most of the resources we found were not developed specifically for Argentine varieties.

 Due to the lack of resources for Argentine varieties, and for the sake of completeness, we decided to include research on varieties spoken not only in Argentina but also in other countries.
 Therefore, some language varieties mentioned in this section may differ from those listed in Section \ref{section-NLPindigenouslanguages}.
 The protocol followed, to collect and select the papers from which the available resources and tasks are outlined, is described in the section \hyperref[subsec:AppProtocol]{Employed Protocol} of the Appendix.
+Tables \ref{survey_resources} and \ref{survey_tasks} (see \hyperref[subsec:TablasCorporaYTasks]{Appendix}) summarize the corpora and tasks found for each of the considered language families.